 Dr. Prem Lal Gautam (India) Member from 2014-2016 Dr. Gautam is currently the Vice Chancellor of Career Point University, Hamirpur (Himachal Pradesh) India.
 Dr. Gautam has served in different positions in India including Chairperson Protection of Plant Varieties & Farmers’ Rights Authority, (2010–2012): Chairman, National Biodiversity Authority, (2008 -10): Deputy Director General, Crop Science, ICAR (2007-2008): Vice Chancellor G.B.
 Pant University of Agriculture and Technology, Pantnagar (2002-2007); National Director, National Agricultural Technology Project, ICAR, (2000-2002).
 Director, National Bureau of Plant Genetic Resources ICAR, (1997-2000) and Dean, College of Forestry, YS Parmar University of Horticulture and Forestry, Solan, (1991-1997).
 He is Fellow of National Academy of Agricultural Sciences and has served as Past President of Indian Society of Genetics & Plant Breeding and Indian Society of Plant Genetic Resources.
 He was Vicechair, Bureau of 5th Session of International Treaty on Plant Genetic Resources.

 Marie Haga (Ex Officio, Executive Director) Marie Haga joined the Global Crop Diversity Trust as Executive Director in March 2013.
-She had previously been on the Global Crop Diversity Trust Executive Board.
+She had previously been member and Deputy Chair of the Global Crop Diversity Trust Executive Board.

-After leaving politics, she has held the position as director of Renewable Energy in the Federation of Norwegian Industries and she has been Secretary General of Norwegian Air Ambulance - the biggest voluntary organization in Norway.
+Marie Haga has held the position as Director for Renewable Energy in the Federation of Norwegian Industries (2009–2011) and as Secretary General of the Norwegian Air Ambulance (2011-2013) - the biggest voluntary organization in Norway.

 Dr. Mauricio Lopes (Brazil) Member from 2014-2016 Dr. Mauricio Lopes is the President of the Brazilian Agricultural Research Corporation – Embrapa.
 A plant geneticist by training, he received his BSc degree in Agronomy (1983) from the Federal University of Viçosa, Brazil, his MS degree in Plant Genetics (1989) from Purdue University, Indiana, USA and his PhD in Molecular Biology (1993) from the University of Arizona, Tucson, USA.
 He was leader of the Maize Breeding Program at the Embrapa Maize and Sorghum Center, and Head of Research and Development of the Maize and Sorghum Center, the Genetic Resources and Biotechnology Center, and the Department of R&D of Embrapa.
 He was responsible for the coordination of the process that led to the development and implementation of Embrapa´s current R&D Management System.
 Mauricio was also visiting scientist at the Food and Agriculture Organization of the United Nations FAO, in Rome, member of the Scientific Council of Agropolis Foundation, in Montpellier, France, and coordinator of Labex Korea, an international cooperation program of Embrapa in South Korea.
 He was the Executive Director of Research of Development of Embrapa until October 2012, when he became the President of the Organization.